Felicity Lott: Honours and awards

-On 9 February 2010, she was presented with The Wigmore Hall Medal by the Duke of Kent KG, at the launch of the hall's 110th anniversary programme.
-The medal was introduced in 2006 and is awarded to internationally important artistic figures in recognition of their significant contribution to Wigmore Hall.
-The citation praised her "unique contribution to Wigmore Hall and to the advancement of the song recital as a concert-going experience throughout the world."
+The National Portrait Gallery holds a 2004 photograph of Lott by British photographer Derry Moore.
+In 2009 she was appointed a visiting professor by Royal Holloway.
+On 9 February 2010, she was presented with the Wigmore Hall Medal by Prince Edward, Duke of Kent, at the launch of the hall's 110th-anniversary programme.
+The medal was introduced in 2006 and is awarded to internationally important artistic figures in recognition of their significant contribution to the hall.
+The review praised her "unique contribution to Wigmore Hall and to the advancement of the song recital as a concert-going experience throughout the world".
 It was 35 years since she first performed there, in 1975.
+In 2016, she received the International Classical Music Awards lifetime achievement award.
+In 2023 she was awarded Gramophones lifetime achievement award.